mroman42/observe/README.md

 ## Interventions

-Observe now allows interventions in the internal language of the magmoid of normalization.
+Observe now allows interventions in the internal language of the [magmoid of normalization](https://arxiv.org/pdf/2510.01131).
+This allows us to write both observations and interventions in a unified language that does not need a normalization primitive.

 ``` haskell
 conditionalSmoking :: Maybe (Distribution HasCancer)